wavefrontHQ/wavefront-proxy/dropwizard-metrics/dropwizard-metrics/README.md

 # Wavefront Reporter

-This is a Wavefront Reporter for the Stable (3.1.x/3.2.x) version of [Dropwizard Metrics](https://dropwizard.github.io/metrics/3.1.0/) (formerly Coda Hale & Yammer Metrics).
+This is a Wavefront Reporter compatible with versions 3.1.x, 3.2.x and 4.0.x of [Dropwizard Metrics](https://metrics.dropwizard.io/) (formerly Coda Hale & Yammer Metrics).

-It sends data to the Wavefront service via a proxy and supports point tags being assigned at the Reporter level.
+It sends data to the Wavefront service using the [Wavefront proxy](https://docs.wavefront.com/proxies.html) or using [direct ingestion](https://docs.wavefront.com/direct_ingestion.html) and supports point tags being assigned at the Reporter level.

 ## Usage

-This Reporter sends data to Wavefront via a proxy.
-Version 3.5 or later is required.
-You can easily install the proxy by following [these instructions](https://docs.wavefront.com/proxies_installing.html).

-To use the Reporter you'll need to know the hostname and port (which by default is 2878) where the Wavefront proxy is running.

-It is designed to be used with the [stable version 3.1.x of Dropwizard Metrics](https://dropwizard.github.io/metrics/3.1.0/getting-started/).
+The Wavefront Reporter lets you use Dropwizard metrics exactly as you normally would.
+See its [getting started guide](https://dropwizard.github.io/metrics/3.1.0/getting-started/) if you haven't used it before.

+It simply gives you a new Reporter that will work seamlessly with Wavefront.
+Set up Maven as given below, `import com.wavefront.integrations.metrics.WavefrontReporter;` and then report to a Wavefront proxy or directly to a Wavefront server.

 ### Setting up Maven

-You will need both the DropWizard `metrics-core` and the Wavefront `metrics-wavefront` libraries as dependencies.
+You will need both the DropWizard `metrics-core` and the Wavefront `dropwizard-metrics` libraries as dependencies.
 Logging depends on `org.slf4j`:

 ```Maven
    <dependency>